pvbash/photodate/README.md

 # photodate -- a simple utility for sorting photos from your phone

 Smartfon stores all camera photos in one directory something like `/Camera/DCIM`.
-This toll allows to sort photos into directory structure based on timestamp creation on source files like:
+The script sorts photos into directory structure based on timestamp creation on source files like:
 ```
 YYYY
   |---- MM